Flenorl Joins Renasant Boards

-/EIN News/ -- TUPELO, Miss., April 25, 2023 (GLOBE NEWSWIRE) -- Today, Renasant Corporation (RNST: NASDAQ) (the “Company”) announced that Rose Flenorl has been elected to both the Company and Renasant Bank Boards of Directors.
-Flenorl currently serves as Manager of Global Citizenship at FedEx Corporation, where she has been instrumental in the design and execution of the company’s major citizenship initiatives.
+TUPELO, Miss., April 25, 2023 (GLOBE NEWSWIRE) -- Today, Renasant Corporation NASDAQ (the "Company") announced that Rose Flenorl has been elected to both the Company and Renasant Bank Boards of Directors.
+Flenorl currently serves as Manager of Global Citizenship at FedEx Corporation, where she has been instrumental in the design and execution of the company's major citizenship initiatives.
 She oversees citizenship initiatives in the areas of Global Entrepreneurship, Sustainable Logistics, and Diversity, Equity & Inclusion including multi-million-dollar grants, events and employee engagement activities.

 "We are excited to welcome Rose to our board and very much look forward to her input, knowledge and leadership," said Renasant Executive Chairman, E. Robinson McGraw.
 "We believe Rose's proven expertise in Diversity, Equity, & Inclusion and corporate leadership will add considerable value and depth to both our board and company."